-This led me to believe that the reason his volume dropped as I neared, might have been the result of the pain and embarrassment.
-If his mind was as complex as they suggested, and it was stuck on one question being repeated in his head to the point of him needing to manifest another presence to help him work through it, how embarrassing would it be for him to have an eavesdropping teenager might find that answer for him?
+That led me to believe that the reason his volume dropped as I neared was a mixture of pain and embarrassment.
+If David Hauser’s mind was as complex as those in The Family Liquor Store suggested, and it was stuck on a question repeating in his head, to the point of needing to manifest another presence to help him work through it, how embarrassing would it be for such a man to have an eavesdropping teenager, that knew little to nothing about the world, find that answer for him?

 If you enjoyed this piece, you might enjoy the other members of the seven strong: